usnistgov/OSCAL/docs/content/contribute/roadmap.md

 The NIST Open Security Controls Assessment Language (OSCAL) team is pleased to announce the release of OSCAL 1.0.1.
 This first patch release of OSCAL 1.0 provides bug fixes and documentation enhancements.

 This release [incorporates changes](https://pages.nist.gov/OSCAL/reference/release-notes/#oscal-101-release) based on feedback from the OSCAL community.
-The NIST OSCAL team is very thankful for all of the great ideas and feedback we have received to date.
+The NIST OSCAL team is very thankful for all of the great ideas and feedback we have received.

 ### OSCAL 1.0.0 Full Release

-{{<usa-tag>}}Development Milestone{{</usa-tag>}} OSCAL 1.0.0 [Full Release](https://github.com/usnistgov/OSCAL/milestone/4)
+{{<usa-tag>}}Development Milestone{{</usa-tag>}} OSCAL [1.0.0 Release](https://github.com/usnistgov/OSCAL/milestone/4)

 {{<usa-tag>}}Status{{</usa-tag>}} [Released](https://github.com/usnistgov/OSCAL/releases/tag/v1.0.0) (June 7, 2021)